 Number of prisoners and probationers

-Activities in which prisoners and probationers are engaged
+Activities of prisoners and probationers

 Prison offences and criminal proceedings

 In 2016, the Prison Service instituted 219 criminal proceedings – 28 fewer than during the year before last.
 As in 2015, no murders, manslaughters, or attempted manslaughters were committed in prison.
 Two criminal matters were opened 2016 in suspected rape attempts; both cases were closed later as the suspected criminal offences were not proven.

 No escapes from closed prisons took place in 2016.
 On January 4, a prisoner escaped the supervision of a Viru Prison escort team; the prisoner was captured by prison officers on the same day.

 In 2016, 6 prisoners (4 in 2015) died during prison-based imprisonment or in a hospital.
 Of above, 5 prisoners died as a result of a serious illness or health disorder.

 One suicide occurred in 2016 (none in 2015).